7 workers suffocate to death in oil factory in Andhra Pradesh

-The deceased were identified as Vechangi Krishna, Vechangi Narasimham, Vechangi Sagar, Korathadu Banji Babu, Karri Rama Rao, Prasad and Kattamuri Jagadeesh.

-Police rushed to the spot and took up the investigation.
-The incident sent shock waves in the village.
+An ex-gratia of Rs 25 lakh has been announced by the state government for the kin of victims while the factory also has been ordered to provide compensation, an official release said.

+Post-mortem was underway and it will ascertain the cause of death, officials said.

-The families of the deceased alleged that the factory management did not take necessary precautions which led to the tragedy.
+Family members of the victims alleged that the factory management did not provide proper security gear to the workers.

-District Superintendent of Police M Ravindranath Babu and collector Kritika Shukla also rushed to the spot.

-The SP said criminal action would be taken against the management of the oil factory.
-The collector assured the families of the deceased that she would recommend the government to give compensation.

 Check out DH's latest videos